Universal trade-off between irreversibility and intrinsic timescale in thermal relaxation with applications to thermodynamic inference: A general lower bound for EPR

-\textit{A general lower bound for entropy production rate}.---We are considering a system with $N$ states coupled to a heat bath with inverse temperature $\beta=1/(k_{B}T)$, though the generalization of our results to multiple heat baths is straightforward.
-The dynamics of the probability of the system to be in state $i$ at time $t,$ $p_{i}(t)$, is described by a master equation
+We are considering a system with $N$ states coupled to a heat bath with inverse temperature $\beta=1/(k_{B}T)$, though the generalization of our results to multiple heat baths is straightforward.
+The dynamics of the probability of the system being in state $i$ at time $t,$ $p_{i}(t)$, is described by a master equation